-1. Develop a more holistic approach to measuring the performance of the economy and the impact of various interventions.
-We recommend a 'systems approach' to outcome mapping and the adoption of a basket of indicators relating to productivity and skills that recognise both the complexity of causality and the limitations of data.
+Develop a more holistic approach to measuring the performance of the economy and the impact of interventions that recognises both the complexity of causality and the limitations of data.

-We recognise that in terms of the 'reporting' measure of Productivity, Gross Value Added (GVA) per hour is the benchmark we need to monitor.
-Although there are some recent modest signs of WMCA improvement, we are clear that 'business as usual' strategies will not be adequate to get near Strategic Economic Plan (SEP) productivity goals of "Productivity as measured by Gross Value Added (GVA) per head being 5% above national average by 2030"2.
-The LIS must seek both to deliver step-change performance in disruptive new high value industries and technologies (e.g. electric and autonomous automotive) and significant incremental improvement in the high employment sectors of BPFS, retail, and healthcare.
+In terms of traditional GVA-based measures of productivity, although there are some recent modest signs of improvement in the West Midlands Combined Authority (WMCA) area, we are clear that 'business as usual' strategies will not be adequate to get near the Strategic Economic Plan (SEP) productivity goals of "Productivity as measured by GVA per head being 5% above national average by 2030".
+The Local Industrial Strategy (LIS) must seek both to deliver step-change performance in disruptive new high value industries and technologies (e.g. electric and autonomous automotive) AND significant incremental improvement in the high employment sectors of Business & Professional Services, retail, and healthcare.